greggman/HappyFunTimes/README.md

           ...
         };

-    The users's webpage (smartphone) can send any command it wants by calling `gameClient.sendCmd`.
+    The users's webpage (smartphone) can send any command it wants by calling `GameClient.sendCmd`.
 Example

         gameClient.sendMsg('move', { x: 10, y: 20 });